fauna/dotnet-sample-app/README.md

    [`.fauna-project`](https://docs.fauna.com/fauna/current/tools/shell/#proj-config)
    file that contains defaults for the Fauna CLI.
 The file indicates:

-    - `ECommerce` is the default database for the project.
+    - `EcommerceDotnet` is the default database for the project.

     - The project stores Fauna Schema Language (FSL) files in the `schema` directory.